cloud66/help-old/_posts/how-to/2013-09-26-out-of-memory-errors.md

 ---
 layout: post
+template: two-col
 title:  "Out of memory errors during deployment"
 date:   2013-09-26 15:33:13
 categories: how-to
+lead: It is possible for deployment errors to occur during deployment if your server does not have sufficient memory available.
 ---

-<p class="lead">It is possible for deployment errors to occur during deployment if your server does not have sufficient memory available.</p>

 ## The Problem
 When you are deploying your stack (particularly in a non-development environment) asset pipeline compilation takes place during the deployment process.